EntityProcess/GitContentSearch/README.md

 **GitContentSearch** is the ideal tool if you've ever wanted to do `git blame` on Excel files.
 This tool comes in two flavors - a command-line interface (CLI) and a graphical user interface (UI).
 It allows you to efficiently search for content across different Git commits in Excel files (.xls, .xlsx) and text files (.txt, .sql, .cs, etc.), making it a powerful solution for tracking changes even in non-text formats.

-The app identifies the commit where the search string appears, using an optimized binary search algorithm and reverse linear search for faster results in large commit histories.
+The app identifies the commit where the search string appears, using an optimized binary search algorithm for faster results in large commit histories.
 Progress is logged to a file, allowing you to resume the search if interrupted.

 > **Note**: Currently, the application has been primarily tested on Windows and may not work properly on Linux/MacOS.
 Cross-platform support is planned for future releases.